miku/packpy/Slides.md

 ----

-# Now to something completely different
+# And Now for Something Completely Different

 <!--
 $ echo <<EOF